Welcome to the 2020-2021 School Year! Get acquainted with our staff and see what you have in common with us.

 Ms. Min-Shu Hung-Turner- Kindergarten Homeroom 幼儿园

-I am so excited to join the Jing Mei family this year!
+I am so glad to be back and to be part of the Jing Mei family this year.
 Throughout my career as an educator, I have been committed to providing a warm, supportive and engaging learning environment for all my students.
 As their teacher, I treasure each student’s individual culture and background.
 I believe that these unique cultures and backgrounds make learning interesting and dynamic.
 I am looking forward to this brand-new year of learning and growth with all my students and their families!

 Ms.Chen-Ju Chen 陳貞汝老師 – 1st Grade Homeroom一年级

 I grew up in the Taiwan.
 I attended Eastern Washington University, and earned a Bachelor’s Degree in Elementary Education.
 During my student teaching, I was amazed to find how much I loved it, and how rewarding it felt to be part of my students’ discoveries and successes.
 I have an endorsement in elementary education, and K-12 Arts from the State of Washington.
 I taught Chinese in Spokane for 2 years, working with children ages 3 to 11 years old.
 When I moved to Bellevue in 2010, I was an Assistant Director at KinderCare.
 I have developed strong teacher/parent-relations with regards to their child’s over all development and growth.
 Within my broad management experience I have found a passion and strength in recruiting, on-boarding, and training.